History of Crimea: Crimean War

 The Crimean War (1853–1856), a conflict fought between the Russian Empire and an alliance of the French Empire, the British Empire, the Ottoman Empire, the Kingdom of Sardinia, and the Duchy of Nassau, was part of a long-running contest between the major European powers for influence over territories of the declining Ottoman Empire.
-Russia and the Ottoman Empire went to war in October 1853 over Russia's rights to protect Orthodox Christians; to stop Russia's conquests France and Britain entered in March 1854.
+Russia and the Ottoman Empire went to war in October 1853 over Russia's rights to protect Orthodox Christians.
+To stop Russia's conquests, France and Britain entered in March 1854.
 While some of the war was fought elsewhere, the principal engagements were in Crimea.

 The immediate cause of the war involved the rights of Christian minorities in Palestine, which was part of the Ottoman Empire.
 The French promoted the rights of Roman Catholics, and Russia promoted those of the Eastern Orthodox Church.
 Longer-term causes involved the decline of the Ottoman Empire, the expansion of the Russian Empire in the preceding Russo-Turkish Wars, and the British and French preference to preserve the Ottoman Empire to maintain the balance of power in the Concert of Europe.
 It has widely been noted that the causes, in one case involving an argument over a key, had never revealed a "greater confusion of purpose" but led to a war that stood out for its "notoriously incompetent international butchery".

 Following action in the Danubian Principalities and in the Black Sea, allied troops landed in Crimea in September 1854 and besieged the city of Sevastopol, home of the Tsar's Black Sea Fleet and the associated threat of potential Russian penetration into the Mediterranean.
 After extensive fighting throughout Crimea, the city fell on 9 September 1855.
 The war ended with a Russian loss in February 1856.

+Late Imperial era

 The war devastated much of the economic and social infrastructure of Crimea.
 The Crimean Tatars had to flee from their homeland en masse, forced by the conditions created by the war, persecution, and land expropriations.
 Those who survived the trip, famine, and disease, resettled in Dobruja, Anatolia, and other parts of the Ottoman Empire.
 Finally, the Russian government decided to stop the process, as agriculture began to suffer due to the unattended fertile farmland.
+By the late 19th century, Crimean Tatars continued to form a slight plurality of Crimea's still largely rural population and were the predominant portion of the population in the mountainous area and about half of the steppe population.

+There were large numbers of Russians concentrated in the Feodosiya district and Ukrainians as well as smaller numbers of Jews (including Krymchaks and Crimean Karaites), Belarusians, Turks, Armenians, and Greeks and Roma.
+Germans and Bulgarians settled in the Crimea at the beginning of the 19th century, receiving a large allotment and fertile land and later wealthy colonists began to buy land, mainly in Perekopsky and Evpatoria uyezds.